-Threatening violence or the loss of love might seem like obvious no-no’s, but there are more subtle phrases just as damaging.
+Threatening harm or the loss of love might are obvious no-no’s, but there are more subtle phrases that are just as damaging.

 Sometimes kids struggle with mysterious compulsions.
 They might be unable to fight the urge to run around the house naked, make annoying high-pitched noises, or use potty talk.
 Some parents respond by offering a temporary reprieve of consequences so the kid can “get it out of their system.”
 Sadly, that concept is based on a tragic misunderstanding of the human brain and the concept of catharsis.

 The fact is that children are not born with a finite desire to run naked through the house.
 That’s not how the human mind works.
 So, telling them to go ahead and run naked won’t somehow exhaust their urge to strip and sprint.
 In fact, it’s likely to do the opposite.
 A kid who is allowed to “get it out of their system” is actually delighting in having their behavior reinforced.

 The better idea to address problematic behaviors is to practice the positive-opposite behavior.
 That might be encouraging a kid to run around in their underwear or pajamas.
 Or challenging them to keep their clothes on for their nightly sprint because that’s how “big kids” do it.
 The idea is to reinforce the good behavior, not the annoying one.

 In their darkest moments, parents might feel like their kid is truly a bad person.
 They might feel like their spawn is spiteful and leaning into bad behavior for the hell of it.
 And when experiencing the anger that comes with those dark moments, the desire to ask a kid why they’re so bad, or even tell them they’re bad, can become irresistible.